babakbani/babakbani/README.md

 🔭 I’m currently working on a stealth startup in education and AI

-🌱 I’m currently learning Full Stack Web Development & Data Science/Analytics
+🌱 I’m currently learning Full Stack Web Development & Data Science/Analytics from first principles.
+Part review, part deeper learning so I can apply it to my startup.

 👯 I’m looking to collaborate on digital literacy education for all